MrQR-me/docs/update/mobile view/Registers.md

 # **Tags**{: .text-purple-000 }

-Tags are created by entering you tag name then press enter
+Tags can be used for searching and filtering your registers

 ![Free Account](/update/Images/Register_New_04.png "Profile")

-Press enter, your tag will appear and can be used for searching & filtering registers.
+Press enter or return after you have typed in yout tag name.
+You can create multiple tags for your register
-Your Tag will be saved for use on other registers & items
+Your Tag will be saved for use on other registers

 ![Free Account](/update/Images/Register_New_07.png "Profile")

-Create your new Register
+You can now Create your new Register

 ![Free Account](/update/Images/Register_New_06.png "Profile")